Education in the Soviet Union: History

 The curriculum was changed radically.
 Independent subjects, such as reading, writing, arithmetic, the mother tongue, foreign languages, history, geography, literature or science were abolished.
 Instead school programmes were subdivided into "complex themes", such as "the life and labour of the family in village and town" for the first year or "scientific organisation of labour" for the 7th year of education.
-Such a system was a complete failure, however, and in 1928 the new programme completely abandoned the complex themes and resumed instruction in individual subjects.
+This system proved a complete failure, however, and in 1928 a new programme completely abandoned the complex themes and resumed instruction in individual subjects.

 All students were required to take the same standardised classes.
-This continued until the 1970s when older students began being given time to take elective courses of their own choice in addition to the standard courses.
+This continued until the 1970s, when older students began being given time to take elective courses of their own choice in addition to the standard courses.

-Since 1918 all Soviet schools were co-educational.
-In 1943, urban schools were separated into boys and girls schools.
+From 1918, all Soviet schools were co-educational.
+In 1943, urban schools were separated into boys' and girls' schools.
 In 1954 the mixed-sex education system was restored.